-As far as their monoidal properties are concerned, monoidally cofibrant objects behave like cofibrant objects, as is illustrated by the following lemmas:
+As far as their monoidal properties are concerned, well-pointed objects behave like cofibrant objects, as is illustrated by the following lemmas:

-\lemm Let $\C$ be a monoidal model category. \begin{enumerate}[(i)] \item If $B$ is monoidally cofibrant, then $- \t B\colon \C \r \C$ is a left Quillen functor.
-(Thus monoidally cofibrant objects are pseudocofibrant in the sense of Muro~\cite[Appendix~A]{Muro:HomotopyII}.) \item If $a\colon A \r A'$ and $b\colon B \r B'$ are two cofibrations with monoidally cofibrant source, then so is $a \pp b$.
+\lemm Let $\C$ be a monoidal model category. \begin{enumerate}[(i)] \item If $B$ is well-pointed, then $- \t B\colon \C \r \C$ is a left Quillen functor.
+(Thus, well-pointed objects are pseudocofibrant in the sense of Muro~\cite[Appendix~A]{Muro:HomotopyII}.) \item If $a\colon A \r A'$ and $b\colon B \r B'$ are two cofibrations with well-pointed source, then so is $a \pp b$.
 If either $A$ or $B$ is cofibrant, then $a \ppdom b$ is also cofibrant. \end{enumerate} \xlemm

-\pf \refit{atB}: Pick a cofibration $\eta\colon 1 \r B$.
+\pf \refit{atB}~Pick a cofibration $\eta\colon 1 \r B$.
 For any (acyclic) cofibration $a$, the map $a \t B$ is the composition of a pushout of $a = a \t 1$ and $a \pp \eta$.
 Both are (acyclic) cofibrations.